Norwegian Escape Entertainment & Activities

-Skyline Bar (Deck 7): Located adjacent to the Escape Casino, the Skyline Bar is a wide-open space decorated with gold and metallic finishes.
-Seating is plentiful, with plush red velvet chairs and couches surrounding low tables.
-Multiple LED screens adorn the walls, creating the illusion that you're looking out onto the Vegas or Manhattan skyline.
-Skyline Bar is the largest of the lounges onboard and features in-bar video poker and live entertainment at night.
+Skyline Bar (Deck 7): Located adjacent to the Escape Casino, the Skyline Bar is a wide-open space with multiple LED screens projecting cityscapes on the walls.
+It is the largest of the lounges onboard and features in-bar video poker and live entertainment at night.

 O'Sheehan's Neighborhood Bar & Grill (Deck 7): The centrally located pub is a popular spot for food and drinks onboard.
-The decor truly is pub-inspired, with dark wood, brass rails and sports memorabilia covering the walls.
-(Tabletops even have fake water rings to simulate years of wear.)
-In the bar area, you'll find numerous high tables, bar seating and games, such as pool, darts, Skee-Ball and video games.
-You can even bowl at one of the two duckpin bowling lanes.
+In the bar area, you'll also find pool, darts, Skee-Ball, video games and two duckpin bowling lanes.
 All games require an additional fee.
-(The dining area is smaller and offers up casual, complimentary bites round the clock.)
 TVs abound in all areas, and sports are broadcast throughout.
-(On big game days, the two-deck movie screen from the atrium level will show sports as well, satellite permitting.)
-O'Sheehan's is open 24 hours a day.

 5 O'Clock Somewhere Bar (Deck 8): The 5 O'Clock Somewhere Bar is part of the iconic Jimmy Buffett franchise.
-It exudes a laid-back atmosphere, both indoors and outdoors on The Waterfront, with surfboards, a couple of large wooden deck chairs and lots of Caribbean images adorning the walls.
-There is a small bar at one end, and a stage in the back, which features a house band that plays a mixture of reggae and up-tempo tunes.
-Try one of the bar's signature drinks, a Who's to Blame Margarita, for $9.95.
+It exudes a laid-back Caribbean-inspired atmosphere, both indoors and outdoors on The Waterfront.
+A stage in the back is home to a house band that plays a mixture of reggae and up-tempo tunes.

 Norwegian Escape Outside Recreation

-Perhaps the biggest draws to the top decks of Escape are the water parks on Deck 16.
+Perhaps the biggest draw to the top deck is the water park on Deck 16.
 The Aqua Park includes two freefall water slides, where each rider waits in a capsule for the bottom to drop, starting a twisting, heart-pounding plunge.
-It also includes a wide navy tube called the Aqua Racer slide, in which competitors can race side by side in tubes; there's even a clear portion that extends over the side of the ship.
-An open yellow slide makes for a tamer ride for families looking to cool off.
-The water park has four slides in total, two pools, four hot tubs, and a section for kids only.
+It also includes a tube slide called the Aqua Racer, in which competitors can race side by side in tubes; there's even a clear portion that extends over the side of the ship.
+An open yellow slide makes for a tamer ride.

 Norwegian Escape Services